" ...I'm going to find out more about Eileen Prince if I can. ...And the first place I'll look ... is records of old Potions awards!"

 -- Hermione Granger (HBP25)

 A picture of Eileen as a fifteen-year old is described as skinny and “simultaneously cross and sullen, with heavy brows and a long, pallid face” (HBP25).
-Captain of the Hogwarts Gobstones Team (HBP25).
+She was the captain of the Hogwarts Gobstones Team (HBP25).

 Her husband was Tobias Snape, a Muggle (HBP30), and they lived in Spinner’s End, a run-down part of the city of Cokeworth (Pm).
 During Occlumency lessons, Harry accidentally caught a glimpse of Severus’s family life: Tobias yelling at a “cowering” Eileen, while young Severus cried over in a corner (OP26).
 Among Snape’s memories in the Pensieve was one of Eileen waiting with him on the platform for the Hogwarts Express, a “thin, sallow-faced, sour-looking woman who greatly resembled him” (DH33).